philwhiles/frettler/README.md

 ## Todo
 - change the ANSI colour encoding used to be cross platform using [jansi](https://github.com/fusesource/jansi).
 If I hear of enough Windows users wanting this...
-- chord and note labelling currently only uses sharps - I need to work out how to decide whether each should be labelled as sharp or flat
 - blues scale does not support chord generation...
 - write some unit tests!